Cennepal/Cennepal/README.md

 - 👋 Hi, I’m @NOCx420
-- 👀 I’m interested in whatever Im doing at the moment
+- 👀 I’m interested in Networking and Servers
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning how to run a matrix server